Skip to main content

 5.4.
 Fast Convergence

-The new intra-domain SAV mechanism MUST adapt to prefix changes,
+The new intra-domain SAV mechanism MUST be able to update SAV rules

 6. Security Considerations